Rethinking Impersonation and Dodging Attacks on Face Recognition Systems: Experiments

-\textbf{Baseline methods} Our proposed attack is a restricted attack method that aims to enhance the robustness of FR models.
-It is not rational to compare our proposed method with the unrestricted attacks which do not limit the magnitude of the adversarial perturbations.
-Therefore, we choose restricted attacks on FR that aim to enhance the robustness of FR models\cite{dfanet}\cite{bpfa} and transfer attacks\cite{dim}\cite{ssa6}\cite{sia}\cite{bsr} as our baseline.
+\textbf{Compared methods.} Our proposed attack is a restricted attack method that aims to maliciously attack FR systems to expose more blind spots of them.
+It is not fair to compare our method with unrestricted attacks that do not limit the magnitude of the adversarial perturbations.
+Therefore, we choose restricted attacks on FR that aim to maliciously attack FR systems \cite{dfanet} \cite{bpfa} \cite{sibling_attack} \cite{lgc} and state-of-the-art transfer attacks \cite{dim} \cite{ssa6} \cite{sia} \cite{bsr} as our baseline.